 The 1970s De Patie Freleng Enterprises theatrical short series The Dogfather is generally regarded as just being average and unmemorable — once you look past the number of Recycled Scripts it features from Friz Freleng's previous works — but the theme tune is just horrendous.
 For all his skill as a voice actor, leading man Bob Holt never had a reputation for his singing chops, and his awkward Marlon Brando impression (to say nothing of such clunky lines as "I'll sign a contract/That's an offer you can't refuse") didn't improve things any.
 Even worse is the original version, in which he spoke the lines instead; all the while, he sounds either drunk or half-asleep.

-The 1968 Looney Tunes short See Ya Later, Gladiator, already regarded as arguably the worstLooney Tunes cartoon ever made, opens with a harsh off-key version of the already oddball re-arrangement that was done to the theme in 1964.
+The 1968 Looney Tunes short See Ya Later, Gladiator, already regarded as arguably the worstLooney Tunes cartoon ever made, opens with a harsh off-key version of the already oddball re-arrangements that were done to the theme in 1963 and 1967.
 It's almost like the composer saw how poor the cartoon was, and discreetly tried to warn audiences not to watch it.